zaphar/ucg/docsite/site/content/reference/expressions.md

 Modules
 -------

-UCG has another form of reusable execution that is a little more composable than macros are.
+UCG has another form of reusable execution that is a little more robust than functions are.
 Modules allow you to parameterize a set of statements and build the statements later.
 Modules are an expression.
 They can be bound to a value and then reused later.
 Modules do not close over their environment by they can import other UCG files into